 It denounces emphasis on scriptural authority and places more importance on the act of mind, body and the spoken word to convey religious truth; providing a good guide for the physical and mental training for the Confucian soldiers.

 It holds Buddha as a spiritual model they hope to obtain; someone of an acclaimed position that they worship and follow, useful for Confucian soldiers in learning how to follow the hierarchy of a ruling leader.

-It express its religious practice through the act of specific physical actions like the picking up of a sword or the moving of a chair or a loud cry, extremely useful for the precise military act carried out by the soldiers with a characteristic slicing action and ‘ hi ya’ sound of the sword.
+It expresses its religious practice through the act of specific physical actions like the picking up of a sword or the moving of a chair or a loud cry, extremely useful for the precise military actions carried out by the soldiers with a characteristic slicing action and ‘ hi ya’ sound of the sword.

 These are just some of the aspects of Zen used by the Samurai soldiers and show how it easily became the faith first of the Samurai in the Sung Dynasty between 1358 and 1659.
 And was hugely influential to men of the military, statesmen and letters.

-And further more Zen’s over riding principal; to obtain a harmony of mind, both physical and mental, not to rash or not too calm, not too emotional or unsympathetic not to stressed or relaxed but a balanced equal both of mind and body combined, is one that we westerner’s can still learn from.
-The Japanese and Chinese are still devoted to Zen Buddhism today and its prominent in their culture.
+And furthermore Zen’s overriding principle; to obtain a harmony of mind, both physical and mental, not to rash or not too calm, not too emotional or unsympathetic not too stressed or relaxed but a balanced equal both of mind and body combined, is one that we westerners can still learn from.
+The Japanese and Chinese are still devoted to Zen Buddhism today and it is prominent in their culture.

-In the mean time I do hope you enjoy the far eastern story of The Samurai and The ‘T’ master and the good principals of Zen that it implies.
+In the meantime, I do hope you enjoy the far eastern story of The Samurai and The tea master and the good principles of Zen that it implies.